CausewayDigital/Minecraft-EE-MakeCode/tutorials/cyber-kingdom/firewall/firewall_3.md

 ## Stop the virus
 Add another rule to stop the virus.
 Can you see anything that might help us distinguish between a villager and a virus?
+Remember, you can press the < (back) button to check the lookout view again.

 ```template